MistyDaniels/web-dev-hw/project-2/readme.md

   ## Misty Daniels
   ***

+  The past two weeks Ive worked on three pages for my project.
+I've managed to make a nifty little form that I'm a little proud of.
+  Im still working on keeping my code neat and organized, which is the toughest thing to keep in mind with so much going on.
+  I had a little trouble making sure to close everything, and found myself going back through everything to figure out where I forgot a closing bracket.
+  But I have learned a lot of nifty code!
+  I really enjoyed building the form, it got a little repetitive and I wonder if it gets a little better with Java.
+   Adding images and the table were pretty straight forward, thankfully, and didnt take too much time.
+   I did manage to combine bits and pieces of what I've learned and make my home, instructions, and form links into neat little buttons!

+  ***

   This week I created a new index and readme file for a series of new webpages we will work on later.
   I learned that it can be important to leave messages, reminders, todos, notes,